 Guided tours are available in English, with audio guides in Irish, French, German, Spanish, Italian, Russian, and Mandarin.

-Admission is €12 for adults and €5 for children, but you can get in for free with the Dublin Pass.
+Admission is €14 for adults, €9 for seniors, €8.50 for children, and a family ticket costs €23.50 (1 adult, 2 children).
+You can get in for free with the Dublin Pass.

-Powerscourt Estate, Co.
+8. Powerscourt Estate, Co.
 Wicklow

-Voted one of the Top 10 houses and mansions to visit in the world by Lonely Planet, Powerscourt Estate should definitely be on your itinerary if you’re in Dublin for a few days.
+Voted one of the Top 10 houses and mansions to visit in the world by Lonely Planet, the Powerscourt Estate should definitely be on your itinerary if you’re in Dublin for a few days.

 The house was originally a 13th-century castle but was extensively altered by leading architect Richard Cassels during the period 1731 through 1741.